Matthijn/Moya/Readme.md

 like lots of smart developers, you write ad hoc network abstraction layers.
 They are probably called "APIManager" or "NetworkModel", and they always end in tears.

-# Smoya
+# This fork
 The above is the story of Moya.
 But there is one thing that bugs me about it.
 That huge single enum for the service.
 Which grows and grows.
 Next to that, you’ll split the definition of a single REST endpoint up into four different parts within one file.

-So here is Smoya.

-Smoya is all the goodness of Moya, without the horrifying Enum.
+Here is all the goodness of Moya, without the horrifying Enum.
 Instead you can use structs which has multiple benefits:

 - You can easily divide your API definition accros multiple files
 - All information regarding one single API Restpoint is contained within one place